mapbuh/min.waf/README.md

 ## Features

-1. Can be used with nginx with proxy_pass
-2. Can be used to read access.log in real time
+1. Can be used with nginx with proxy_pass or reading access.log in real time
-3. Can read external list of IP addresses to ban at the moment they make request
+2. Can read external list of IP addresses to ban at the moment they make request
+3. Supports local list of malicious url patterns
+4. Analyzes http statuses and bans users with more than 75% negative responses
+5. Detects addresses that frequently request long running urls and bans them (currently only logs them, needs finer tuning)
-4. Support whitelisting triggers: when authorized access is detected to certain url (HTTP status 200), the requester address is added to whitelist for that certain vhost
+6. Support whitelisting triggers: when authorized access is detected to certain url (HTTP status 200), the requester address is added to whitelist for that certain vhost

 ## Prerequisites